ssmirr/appdev-chapters/continuous-delivery.md

 Most importantly, we can add new remotes with the `git remote add` command.

 You don't need to do this part, but for demonstration purposes, I am going to add a remote.
 Let's say I want to make a redundant copy of the repository on [Gitlab.com](https://gitlab.com/), a GitHub alternative, and `push` to it from time to time for safekeeping.

-I went there, signed in to my account, and created a repository.
-They assigned the repository the following URL:
+First, I need to go to my Gitlab dashboard and create a repository.
+Then, they will assign the repository a Git URL, such as the following:

 ```
 https://gitlab.com/raghubetina/industrial-auth-1.git